 Thailand has reduced applied tariff rates as part of its effort to adjust tariff structures to strengthen the competitiveness of its manufacturing sector.
 In September 2003, the Thai Government implemented a Cabinet Decision to reduce tariffs on 1391 items, including rubber products, textiles, iron and steel, general machinery and electric equipment.
 In general, tariffs have been reduced to 10% for finished products, 5% for semi-processed products, and 1% for raw materials.
-The tariff rate for (complete knock-down) parts was reduced from 33% to 30%.
+The tariff rate for (complete knockdown) parts was reduced from 33% to 30%.

-However, average applied tariff rates still remained high 7.7 % in 2015, especially for clothing (average 29.6%) and transport equipment (average 19.9%).
+However, the average applied tariff rate for non-agricultural products was 7.3% in 2017, and among them clothing and transport equipment posted especially high rates, 29.6% and 22.8% respectively.
 There are high tariff items such as automobiles (maximum 80%), washing machines and refrigerators (maximum 30%) etc. In contrast, the simple average bound tariff rate for non-agricultural products was 25.6%.
 The binding coverage is relatively low: 25.2% for transport equipment and 71.4% as a whole for non-agricultural products.
-Unbound items include automobile parts (maximum applied tariff rate of 30%) and bicycles (applied tariff rate of 30%).
+Unbound items include automobile parts (maximum applied tariff rate of 30%) and bicycles (maximum applied tariff rate of 30%).

 High tariff rates themselves do not, per se, conflict with WTO Agreements unless they exceed the bound rates.
-However, from the viewpoint of promoting free trade and enhancing economic efficiency, it is desirable to reduce tariffs to their lowest possible rate, while eliminating the tariff peaks (see "Tariff Rates" in 1. of Chapter 5, Part II) described above.
+However, from the viewpoint of promoting free trade and enhancing economic efficiency, it is desirable to reduce tariffs to their lowest possible rate, while eliminating the tariff peaks (see "Tariff Rates" in 1.
+(1) (iii) of Chapter 5, Part II) described above.